pravsemilo/swift-notes/swift.org/About_Swift.md

 * [XCode Playground Support](https://swift.org/lldb/#xcode-playground-support) - Enable playgrounds in XCode.
 # Platform Support
 * Swift is now free to be ported across a wide range of platforms, devices and use cases.
-* Provide source compatibility for Swift across all platforms.
+* Provide source compatibility for Swift across all platforms, even though the actual implementation may differ across platforms.
+	* Apple platforms include the Objective-C runtime to access Apple platform frameworks like UIKit, AppKit etc.
+	* On other platforms, Objective-C runtime is not present.
-* Swift core libraries project aims to provide portable implementations of fundamental Apple frameworks without dependencies on the Objective-C runtime.
+* Swift core libraries project aims to provide portable implementations of fundamental Apple frameworks (such as Foundation) without dependencies on the Objective-C runtime.
 # References
 * https://swift.org/about/